Healthy Homes Assessment Ōtāne

 Ōtāne Healthy Homes Compliance Timeframes

-• Underfloor and ceiling insulation is required in all Ōtāne and New Zealand rental homes where it is reasonably practicable to put in.
+• The insulation of the ceiling and underfloor is a requirement for all Ōtāne and New Zealand rental homes where it is reasonably practicable to put in.

-• Property managers and landlords have to keep records that demonstrate compliance with the Healthy Homes Standards that apply or will be applicable to their rental properties.
+• Property managers and landlords must keep records that demonstrate compliance with any Healthy Homes Standard that apply or will be in force throughout the tenancy period of the rental property.

-• Property managers and private landlords should make sure that their rental properties are in compliance with the Healthy Homes Standard within 90 days of a new, renewed or varied tenancy.
+• Private landlords and property managers should make sure their rental properties conform with the Healthy Homes Standard within 90 days of a newly renewed, extended or changed tenant.

-• All boarder households (except Kainga Ora and registered Community Housing Provider for boarding house tenancies) must comply with the Healthy Homes Standard regardless of the date the tenancy was started.
+• All boarder houses (except Kainga Ora and registered Community Housing Provider boarder household tenancies) must meet the Healthy Homes Standards regardless of the time the tenancy began.

 Unreasonable Gaps & Holes